 As an example of a business that takes the right approach—business that is win-win, with honesty, integrity, persistence, hard work, and creating long-term relationships—look at the four business principles I use in my business.

-People fail to follow through on their ideas because they have no structure to determine whether their ideas have a chance of being successful--they simply do not know how to start a business.
+- Lack of knowledge – People fail to follow through on their ideas because they have no structure to determine whether their ideas have a chance of being successful–they simply do not know how to start a business.
 Failing to plan means planning to fail.
 This guide provides that planning structure for those who follow it step by step.

 The READY steps include evaluating yourself to make sure you are ready for what is coming.
 These steps will also open the possibilities of different business types.
 Before you focus on one idea you should take the opportunity to look at all the possibilities.
 This is your chance to do that.